 (D) Initial screening and preliminary procedure.
 The hearing officer shall evaluate conduct reports for form and content.

 (1) The hearing officer shall determine whether the conduct report cites the correct rule, identifies the charged inmate and cites sufficient facts to support the charged violation.
 The hearing officer is authorized to accept, modify, withdraw or return a conduct report to the person who wrote the conduct report for correction or revision.

 (E) Hearing officer - inmate interview.
 The hearing officer shall meet with the inmate named on the conduct report as soon as practicable.
 The hearing officer shall note the date and time of the meeting on the conduct report and provide the inmate with a copy.
 If the inmate refuses to accept the conduct report, the hearing officer shall note that fact on the report.
 The hearing officer shall inform the inmate of the rule violation alleged, the behavior constituting the violation, and the right of the inmate to make a statement regarding the violation.
-The hearing officer may either decide and dispose of the violation or refer the violation to the RIB for hearing.
+The hearing officer may either decide and dispose of the violation or refer the violation to the RIB or SMP for hearing.

 (F) Hearing officer - deciding and disposing of rule violations.
-The hearing officer may decide and dispose of violations where the alleged conduct is amenable to the dispositions under this paragraph.
+The hearing officer may decide and dispose of violations where the alleged conduct is amenable to the dispositions listed in this rule.
 In such cases:

 (1) The hearing officer shall ask the inmate to admit or deny the violation and ask for the inmate's statement regarding the violation.

 (2) The hearing officer may interview staff, contractors or other inmates regarding the violation.

 (3) If the person issuing the conduct report has indicated that he or she wishes to appear at the hearing of the conduct report, the hearing officer shall contact that person before making any determination in the case.

 (4) If the inmate waives participation in the hearing or refuses to participate in the hearing, the hearing officer shall make a written record documenting the waiver or refusal.
-The hearing officer may then either proceed under this paragraph or refer the matter to the RIB.
+The hearing officer may then either proceed under this rule or refer the matter to the RIB or SMP.